whatisnuclear/website/old-videos.md

 upon dozens of nuclear energy related videos.
 Many of these have been digitized, but not all.
 The [list of not-yet-digitized ones](#videos-not-yet-digitized-in-order-of-want) is shown below the list of already-digitized ones.
 We have been working to get a few digitized.
+See [our youtube channel here](https://www.youtube.com/@whatisnuclear/videos).
 You can read more about the process of digitization and see some results at [our ZPPR video page]({% link _news/2022-12-19-zppr-film-scanned.md %}) and [our announcement of the world re-premier of a Hallam film]({% link _news/2023-03-13-hallam-historical-films-scanned.md %}).
 If you're interested in helping to get more of these scanned, check out [our digitization GoFundMe](https://www.gofundme.com/f/the-digitization-of-old-nuclear-energy-videos) and/or [contact us]({% link contact.md %})!
 </div>
 </div>